BuRhAn5352/BuRhAn5352/README.md

 ---

-## 📄 Research Paper
+## 📰 The Codex *(Research)*

 **Domain-Differential Model Collapse**

 Proposed the **Generational Contamination Protocol (GCP)**, **Collapse Rate Index (CRI)**, and **Synthetic Provenance Score (SPS)** — a framework for tracking AI model degradation in synthetic-data training loops.

-I keep files on how AI eats itself.
-Most people haven't thought seriously about this problem yet.
+Rome kept records of everything.
+I keep records of how AI eats itself.

-Published in IRJMETS (International Research Journal of Modernization in Engineering Technology and Science) — Volume 08, Issue 05, May 2026.
+Published in **IRJMETS** — Volume 08, Issue 05, May 2026.
+Impact Factor: 8.187.
+Peer-reviewed, open access.

 > Cites: Shumailov et al. (Nature 2024), Gerstgrasser et al. (COLM 2024), Schaeffer et al. (arXiv 2025)

 ---

-## 🦇 Voyaige
+## 🏺 Voyaige — The Empire

-I co-founded **[Voyaige](https://thevoyaige.com)** - an AI agency building:
+I co-founded **[Voyaige](https://thevoyaige.com)** — an AI agency building:

-- 🤖 **AI Agents** - LLM-powered agents for real business workflows
+- 🤖 **AI Agents** — LLM-powered agents for real business workflows
-- ⚡ **Automation Pipelines** - end-to-end process automation that actually works
+- ⚡ **Automation Pipelines** — end-to-end process automation that actually works
-- 🌐 **Web Platforms** - AI-integrated full-stack products
+- 🌐 **Web Platforms** — AI-integrated full-stack products

 Six real case studies.
 Real deployments.
 No demo theatre.

-If you need AI built properly - you know where to find me.
+All roads lead to Rome.
+If you need AI built properly — this is Rome.

 ---

-## 🌙 off the clock
+## 🌙 Off the Clock

 I write poetry.
-Not the soft kind — the kind that makes you reread the last line twice.
+Not the soft kind — the kind that makes you reread the last line twice and feel something you weren't ready for.

 Cricket and chess.
 Always.

 I think the best engineers feel things deeply.
 Makes the work mean something.

 ---

-## 📊 bat-stats
+## 📊 The Census

 <div align="center">